Student visa

 You may be required to submit evidence of your English language proficiency when applying for your visa.
 The specific requirements and accepted tests can be found using the ‘Document Checklist tool’.
 Keep in mind that although the tool may initially indicate that English language evidence is not needed, it may still be requested during the application processing.
 If requested, you must provide proof of achieving a specified test score in an approved English language test or meet exemption criteria outlined below.

-If you need to provide evidence of your English language skill, you must provide evidence that you:
+If you need to provide evidence of your English language skill, then you must provide evidence that you:

-• have obtained a certain test score in an English language test that the Department has approved, or
+- have obtained a certain test score in an English language test that the Department has approved, or

-• fall into an exemption category listed below.
+- fall into an exemption category.

 You do not need to provide evidence of an English test score with your visa application if one of the following applies:

-• you are a citizen and hold a passport from UK, USA, Canada, NZ or Republic of Ireland
+- you are a citizen and hold a passport from UK, USA, Canada, NZ or Republic of IrelandÂ

-• you are an applicant who is a Foreign Affairs or Defence sponsored student, or a Secondary Exchange student (AASES)
+- you are an applicant who is a Foreign Affairs or Defence sponsored student, or a Secondary Exchange student (AASES)

-• you are enrolled in a principal course of study that is a registered school course
+- enrolled in a principal course of study that is a registered school course

-• you are enrolled in a principal course of study that is a standalone English Language Intensive Course for Overseas Students (ELICOS)
+- enrolled in a principal course of study that is a standalone English Language Intensive Course for Overseas Students (ELICOS)

-• you are enrolled in a principal course of study registered and delivered in a language other than English
+- enrolled in a principal course of study registered and delivered in a language other than English

-• you are enrolled in a registered post-graduate research course
+- enrolled in a registered post-graduate research course

-• you have completed at least 5 years’ study in English in Australia, UK, USA, Canada, New Zealand, South Africa, or the Republic of Ireland
+- you have completed at least 5 years’ study in English in Australia, UK, USA, Canada, New Zealand, South Africa, or the Republic of Ireland

-• in the 2 years before applying for the student visa you completed the Senior Secondary Certificate of Education in Australia in English while you held a student visa
+- in the 2 years before applying for the student visa you completed the Senior Secondary Certificate of Education in Australia in English while you held a student visa

-• in the 2 years before applying for the student visa you completed a substantial component of a course that would qualify you under the Australian Qualifications Framework at the Certificate IV or higher level, while you held a student visa.
+- in the 2 years before applying for the student visa you completed a substantial component of a course that would qualify you under the Australian Qualifications Framework at the Certificate IV or higher level, while you held a student visa.

 For Applicants outside Australia:

-• OSHC coverage must commence from the day you and your family arrive in Australia, not from the course start date.
+- OSHC coverage must commence from the day you and your family arrive in Australia, not from the course start date.

-• If you intend to arrive in Australia before your course begins, the OSHC start date should align with your arrival date, typically 1 week to 1 month before the course starts.
+- If you intend to arrive in Australia before your course begins, the OSHC start date should align with your arrival date, typically 1 week to 1 month before the course starts.

-• Ensure OSHC is in place before entering Australia and maintain it until departure, as entry may be denied without proof of health insurance.
+- Ensure OSHC is in place before entering Australia and maintain it until departure, as entry may be denied without proof of health insurance.

 For Applicants in Australia:

-• Continuous health cover is necessary, with no gaps between previous health insurance and OSHC if your previous visa mandated health insurance.
+- Continuous health cover is necessary, with no gaps between previous health insurance and OSHC if your previous visa mandated health insurance.

-• Norwegian students covered by the Norwegian National Insurance Scheme
+- Norwegian students covered by the Norwegian National Insurance Scheme

-• Swedish students covered by Kammarkollegiet
+- Swedish students covered by Kammarkollegiet

-• Belgian students covered under the Reciprocal Health Care Agreement with Australia
+- Belgian students covered under the Reciprocal Health Care Agreement with Australia

 Acquiring Overseas Student Health Cover:

-• Find an approved provider and purchase the policy.
+- Find an approved provider and purchase the policy.

-• Your education provider or agent may assist in arranging OSHC, in which case, ensure you have the necessary information.
+- Your education provider or agent may assist in arranging OSHC, in which case, ensure you have the necessary information.

-• If arranging OSHC independently, obtain the policy number for visa application inclusion.
+- If arranging OSHC independently, obtain the policy number for visa application inclusion.

 Failure to provide health insurance information during the visa application process will result in visa refusal.